AvtsVivek/AzureWithTerraform/iac/2400400-manual-static-website/ReadMe.md

-Follow the steps to create a static website.
+Follow the steps to create a static website manually.

 1. First creat a resource group and inside of it, create a storage account.